skull image of temporal bone rotating

 • L-shaped bones forming part of the nasal cavity and eye orbit floor.

-Location: Cheek and lateral eye orbit.
+Location: Cheek and lateral/inferior eye orbit.

 Description: